21nithya/medicalShop/README.md

-medicalShop
+MEDICALSHOP

 Online pharmacy store management system, which is used for sale medicines, list the medicines available, which are about to expire.

-Technologies used :
+TECHNOLOGIES USED :

 Java, MySQL, Maven, Git

-Features:
+FEATURES:

 User must register and login to enter into my website .
 Then they can see list of medicines .
 Admine can update the medicine list and then user can order there medical product in my website .
 After selecting product it will redirect to payment page, and